ballerina-platform/ballerina-lang/CONTRIBUTING.md

 ## Get started

+- Download [Ballerina](https://ballerina.io) and go through the [learning resources](https://ballerina.io/learn).
+- Read the <a href="https://ballerina.io/code-of-conduct">Ballerina Code of Conduct</a>.

 - Join the conversations at:

     - [StackOverflow](https://stackoverflow.com/questions/tagged/ballerina): to get help with Ballerina (use the Ballerina tag for any of your questions)
     - [Slack](https://ballerina.io/community/slack/): for real-time discussions with the team and community
     - [Ballerina-Dev Google Group](https://groups.google.com/forum/#!forum/ballerina-dev): (community mailing list) to discuss Ballerina roadmap, features, and related issues
     - [Twitter](https://twitter.com/ballerinalang): to tweet about Ballerina (use the “#ballerinalang” hashtag)
+    - [GitHub](https://github.com/ballerina-platform/ballerina-lang/issues): to file issues, join the conversations on new features, comment on other issues, and send your pull requests.

 - Submitting a bug is just as important as contributing to code.
 Report an issue in the relevant repo out of the GitHub repos listed below.